Child Support & Collections

 NOTE: Services that are NOT provided by the Child Support unit include: divorce, visitation and custody, alimony establishment, and legal advice or counsel.
 We cannot arrange genetic testing once paternity is resolved by a court order or the signing of a Recognition of Parentage.

 How to apply for Services

-Parents who do not receive public assistance can apply for child support services and are charged a $25 application fee and a $25 annual collection fee if appropriate.
+Parents who do not receive public assistance can apply for child support services at no cost of the time of application.
+A $35 annual collection fee is charged if appropriate.
 An applicant for the services will also pay a 2% MN cost recovery fee which pays for some of the costs associated with operating the Minnesota Child Support Program.

 Modify Court Orders